 In recent years, much attention has been placed on lean manufacturing: the active elimination of waste from any manufacturing process with the objective to maximize value to the customer.
 Traditionally, this has meant getting rid of excess inventory, creating a continuous flow in production, organizing work groups logically, simplifying the manufacturing process, just-in-time raw materials delivery, and minimizing defects and waste.

-Agile Manufacturing Explained
+Key Factors of Agile Manufacturing Explained

-Customer Focused Product Design
+1. Customer Focused Product Design

-Supply Chain Cooperation
+3. Supply Chain Cooperation

-Full Company Involvement
+5. Full Company Involvement

 An agile transition will not work if it is relegated to the team level.
 Company structure needs to be part of the transformation to becoming agile.
 The changeover usually works better if an operation is introducing a new plant or expanding an older one.
 That way, the focus can be on bringing the entire new area up to agile standards.
 Requesting workers handle operations as they did previously while expecting them to concentrate on setting up an agile manufacturing module is doomed to fail.

 It will be a path involving everyone in the company and it will change the old order dramatically, but it is rewarding, supports growth, and provides a huge competitive advantage to the brave managers that decide to walk down that path.